shariq1989/cookbook/content/recipe/Zucchini_Lasagna.md

 #### Is zucchini lasagna keto?
 Is zucchini lasagna low-carb?

-Zucchini Lasagna is a delicious low-carb alternative and it will easily fit your keto macros.
+Zucchini Lasagna is a delicious low-carb alternative, and it will easily fit your keto macros.
 We took the time to calculate the macros to make it easier.
-These calculations were made for one piece of lasagna (see photo below).
+The serving size for these calculations is one slice of lasagna.
+You can see the photo below for scale.

 * CARBS– 6 Net Carbs
 * PROTEIN– 22g